stanleysfang/surveillance_2019_ncov/README.md

 This repository takes the data collected by JHU CSSE and further processes it to expand the dashboard done by the university.
 This repository's dashboard includes the addition of:
 - Historical data
 - Map of death count
-- Geographical controls over time series chart
+- Geographical controls over time series charts

 **Dashboard:** https://public.tableau.com/profile/stanleysfang#!/vizhome/COVID-2019Surveillance/COVID-2019Surveillance
 **JHU CSSE Dashboard:** https://arcg.is/0fHmTX